 Mashed Sweet Potatoes with Banana and Pineapple

 I served the suggested side dish mentioned in the Cuisine at Home article.
 I never would have thought to combine banana and pineapple with sweet potatoes but it worked out great.
-I’ll try to post the recipe tomorrow.
+You can find the recipe at Mashed Sweet Potatoes with Banana and Pineapple.

 Grilled Pork with Chimichurri Sauce